Ryan Hunter-Reay: 2007–2010

 Hunter-Reay in 2010 at an autograph signing.

 Hunter-Reay competing in the 2010 Honda Grand Prix of St. Petersburg on the Streets of St. Petersburg.

 Hunter-Reay in May 2010 at an autograph signing at the Indianapolis Motor Speedway.

 Hunter-Reay competing in the 2010 Indy Grand Prix of Sonoma at Infineon Raceway.

 In 2010, Hunter-Reay began to drive for Andretti Autosport in a part-time schedule that would consist of all races through the Indianapolis 500.
 Hunter-Reay would drive the No. 37 Izod Dallara IR07-Ilmor-Indy V8 HI7R.
-At the season-opening São Paulo Indy 300 on the Streets of São Paulo Hunter-Reay started 4th and would lead for twenty laps, only to be passed by Will Power on lap 58 of 61.
-Three races later at the Toyota Grand Prix of Long Beach on the Streets of Long Beach Hunter-Reay started second, set the fastest race lap and led for 64 of 85 laps to win the race.
-Following the race Hunter-Reay was ranked third in points.
-At the next race, the RoadRunner Turbo Indy 300 at Kansas Speedway Hunter-Reay started 22nd and finished fifth.
-At the Indianapolis 500 Hunter-Reay qualified in a disappointing seventeenth place.
-In the race Hunter-Reay was on his way to a top-ten finish when on lap 199 in turn three he ran out of fuel causing Mike Conway to drive over the left side of Hunter-Reay's car and flip into the catchfence.
+Within the first three races he ran in, he had a best finish of second at St Petersburg.
+Three races later at the Toyota Grand Prix of Long Beach on the Streets of Long Beach, he led for 64 of 85 laps to win the race.

+At the Indianapolis 500, Hunter-Reay qualified in seventeenth place, and was on his way to a top-ten finish when on lap 199 in turn three, he ran out of fuel, causing Mike Conway to drive over the left side of Hunter-Reay's car and flip into the catchfence.
 At the same time Hunter-Reay lost control and drove into the wall.
 Hunter-Reay would finish in eighteenth place.
 Following the race Hunter-Reay was fifth in points and was given additional races.
-The team would race with additional sponsorship from Ethanol at select races.
-Prior to the Camping World Grand Prix at The Glen at Watkins Glen International Hunter-Reay was announced as a driver for all the remaining races.
+The team would race with additional sponsorship from American Ethanol at select races.
+Prior to the Camping World Grand Prix at The Glen at Watkins Glen International, Hunter-Reay was announced as a driver for all the remaining races.
 Hunter-Reay's best finish following Indianapolis was a third at the Honda Indy Toronto at Exhibition Place.
-Hunter-Reay would finish seventh in the final point standings with 445 points.
+He would finish seventh in the final point standings with 445 points.

+During this initial stint with Andretti, a lack of funding for Hunter-Reay threatened to end his campaign with the team before the season concluded.
+Kanaan later disclosed that he contributed part of his own salary to help secure the sponsorship needed for Hunter-Reay to complete the season.